Ernest-30/Restaurant-Sales-Analysis/README.md

 DATA EXPLORATION, ANALYSIS AND VISUALIZATION USING SQL AND POWER BI

-In this notebook I used SQL to explore and analyze the dataset to make findings and draw insights
+In this notebook I used SQL to explore and analyze the dataset to make findings and draw insights.

-I visualize the results of the analysis and findings using PowerBI
+I got the dataset from Kaggle and I uploaded it on SQL Server where I performed the analysis.
+I visualized the results of the analysis and findings using PowerBI.

 About Dataset:
 The dataset has details of orders placed by customers to the restaurants in a food delivery app.
 There are 500 orders that were placed on a day.